 Submit ONLY After You Receive an Invitational Response to Your Letter of Interest

-Only two submitters of Letters of Interest for each of the 2-5 planned grants will be asked to provide a more robust Grant Proposal.
+Submitters of Letters of Interest for each of the 3-4 planned grants will be asked to provide a more robust Grant Proposal.
 This Grant Proposal should address and expand on the points summarized in the Letter of Interest.

-Use these the following as the outline of your proposal (words in front of each dot point should start each section of your proposal):
+Use these the following as the outline of your proposal (words in front of each dot point should begin each section of your proposal):

 - “Program Description”: A description of the proposed program to include what the expected, measurable outcome and impact will be; why this program is important to the major mission of the organization; who will be directly involved in implementing the program, and, a detailed budget for the proposed project.